SruthanGlenCottage

 Omey Island (Tidal Walk)

-At low tide, you can walk across the seabed from Claddaghduff to reach this unique island.
+At low tide, you can walk or even drive across the seabed from Claddaghduff to reach this unique island.
 Be sure to check the tide times in advance!

 The Twelve Bens (Na Beanna Beola)